Package 'rankdifferencetest'

 Slot Subslot Name Description

-7 n Number of observations
+7 5 n_sample Number of observations in the original data.

 References

 Wilcoxon F (1950).
 “SOME RAPID APPROXIMATE STATISTICAL PROCEDURES.”
 Annals of the New York Academy of Sciences, 52(6), 808–814.
-ISSN 00778923, 17496632, doi:10.1111/j.1749-6632.1950.tb53974.x.
+ISSN 00778923, 17496632. doi:10.1111/j.1749-6632.1950.tb53974.x.

 Pratt JW, Gibbons JD (1981).
 Concepts of Nonparametric Theory, Springer Series in Statistics.
 Springer New York, New York, NY.
-ISBN 9781461259336 9781461259312, doi:10.1007/978-1-4612-5931-2.
+ISBN 9781461259336 9781461259312. doi:10.1007/978-1-4612-5931-2.

 Pratt JW (1959).
 “Remarks on Zeros and Ties in the Wilcoxon Signed Rank Procedures.”
 Journal of the American Statistical Association, 54(287), 655–667.
-ISSN 0162-1459, 1537-274X, doi:10.1080/01621459.1959.10501526.
+ISSN 0162-1459, 1537-274X. doi:10.1080/01621459.1959.10501526.

 Cureton EE (1967).
 “The Normal Approximation to the Signed-Rank Sampling Distribution When Zero Differences are Present.”
 Journal of the American Statistical Association, 62(319), 1068–1069.
-ISSN 0162-1459, 1537-274X, doi:10.1080/01621459.1967.10500917.
+ISSN 0162-1459, 1537-274X. doi:10.1080/01621459.1967.10500917.

 Conover WJ (1973).
 “On Methods of Handling Ties in the Wilcoxon Signed-Rank Test.”
 Journal of the American Statistical Association, 68(344), 985–988.
-ISSN 0162-1459, 1537-274X, doi:10.1080/01621459.1973.10481460.
+ISSN 0162-1459, 1537-274X. doi:10.1080/01621459.1973.10481460.

 Hollander M, Wolfe DA, Chicken E (2014).
 Nonparametric statistical methods, Third edition edition.
 John Wiley & Sons, Inc, Hoboken, New Jersey.
 ISBN 9780470387375.

 Bauer DF (1972).
 “Constructing Confidence Sets Using Rank Statistics.”
 Journal of the American Statistical Association, 67(339), 687–690.
-ISSN 0162-1459, 1537-274X, doi:10.1080/01621459.1972.10481279.
+ISSN 0162-1459, 1537-274X. doi:10.1080/01621459.1972.10481279.

 Streitberg B, Röhmel J (1984).
 “Exact nonparametrics in APL.”
 SIGAPL APL Quote Quad, 14(4), 313–325.
-ISSN 0163-6006, doi:10.1145/384283.801115.
+ISSN 0163-6006. doi:10.1145/384283.801115.

 Hothorn T (2001).
 “On exact rank tests in R.” R News, 1(1), 11-12.
-ISSN 1609-3631, https://journal.r-project.org/articles/RN-2001-002/.
+ISSN 1609-3631. https://journal.r-project.org/articles/RN-2001-002/.

 Hothorn T, Hornik K (2002).
 “Exact Nonparametric Inference in R.” In Härdle W, Rönz B (eds.), Compstat, 355–360.
 Physica-Verlag HD, Heidelberg.
-ISBN 9783790815177 9783642574894, doi:10.1007/978-3-642-57489-4_52.
+ISBN 9783790815177 9783642574894. doi:10.1007/978-3-642-57489-4_52.

 Hothorn T, Hornik K, Wiel MAVD, Zeileis A (2008).
 “Implementing a Class of Permutation Tests: The coin Package.”
 Journal of Statistical Software, 28(8).
-ISSN 1548-7660, doi:10.18637/jss.v028.i08.
+ISSN 1548-7660. doi:10.18637/jss.v028.i08.

 See Also